 I worked my way up to the president of the manufacturer by name, trying to get the issues resolved.
 Other operators were having the same problems.
 Nothing changed.

 That lock became BluLok, and BluLok became the foundation of something larger.
 Blu Technologies is a vertically integrated company built to reshape how self-storage facilities operate.
-It starts with the hardware, a smart lock engineered to a standard the industry has never seen, and stacks an intelligence layer and a software control layer on top.
 The hardware is the moat.
 In a world where software can be replicated overnight, a physical product with this level of engineering can't be.
-BluLok is approaching commercial deployment now, and the full vision is a complete operating ecosystem for the storage industry.
+BluLok is approaching commercial deployment now.

 Working with people